 Research suggests that blue light after sunset can suppress melatonin production and disrupt circadian rhythm.
 One of the most important benefits of these orange-tinted glasses is to prevent damage to the DHA essential fat in your retinal pigmented epithelium.
 This is responsible for converting sunlight into vital DC electric current your body needs.

-Teach how to comfortably use technology
+4. Teach them how to comfortably use technology

 It’s unrealistic in today’s day and age to expect a child to avoid all technology, particularly when they are educated in a traditional setting.

 In order to allow the body to start winding down and get the proper night’s sleep, be sure to implement a screens-off time every night.
 The best way to know that your child will stick to this?
 Don’t keep devices in their bedrooms.

 Create a single docking / charging station in a common area of your house.
-And if you’ve fallen into the habit of using cell phones as alarm clocks, try buying a traditional one for each bedroom instead.
+And if you’ve fallen into the habit of using cell phones as alarm clocks, go back to a traditional clock for each bedroom instead.

-Set screen time limits and stick to them
+6. Set screen time limits and stick to them

 It may be an uphill battle, but use the parental control settings on your child’s phone and devices.
 You can also set a physical timer as a reminder to yourself that it’s time they move on to another activity.

-Model proper behavior
+7. Model proper behavior